alimenati/PowerMamba/Readme.md

 between PowerMamba and state-of-the-art baselines with a context length of 240 hours and a 24-hour prediction window.
 The circle center represents the maximum possible error, and closer to the boundary indicates better performance.
 PowerMamba outperforms current benchmarks in all prediction tasks.

-We propose a time series processing block that seamlessly integrates high-resolution external forecasts into our models and other sequence-to-sequence frameworks.
+**Results without External Forecasts:** We propose a time series processing block that seamlessly integrates high-resolution external forecasts into our models and other sequence-to-sequence frameworks.
 We evaluate its effectiveness by considering two scenarios: first, we train with historical data alone, and then we incorporate external forecasts and compare the results.
 The following Table shows the prediction results for the case without external predictions.

 <img src="pics/without_pred.png" alt="Prediction results without external forecasts">

-Next, we integrate the external predictions provided for load and renewable generation into our dataset.
+**Results with Integrating Externla Forecasts:** Next, we integrate the external predictions provided for load and renewable generation into our dataset.
 The following Table compares the prediction accuracy of our model and the baselines with and without external predictions.
 A fixed context size of L = 240 and a prediction window size of W = 24 are used for all the baselines.

 <img src="pics/With_pred.png" alt="Comparing prediction results with and without external forecasts">